dana-zbbg/Scattering_Poles_Reconstruction/README.md

 Numerical reconstruction of scattering poles for the Helmholtz equation in 2 dimensions for Dirichlet/Neumann/Impedance boundary conditions

 This code corresponds to the algorithm described in the article "An algorithm for computing scattering poles based on dual characterization to interior eigenvalues", Proceedings A, by Cakoni - Haddar - Zilberberg.
-The main algorithm consists of 4 Matlab files that rely on the use of Gypsilab : https://github.com/matthieuaussal/gypsilab as well as auxiliary codes used to find the zeros of the derivative of the Hankel function.
+The main algorithm consists of 4 Matlab files that rely on the use of Gypsilab : https://github.com/matthieuaussal/gypsilab
 We then provide codes showing the evolution of one pole when the shape of the domain is changed (in case of a kite) and when the impedence parameter is changed.
+We also give auxiliary codes used to find the zeros of the Hankel function of the first kind, which correspond to the poles of a Dirichlet problem for a disk.

 ## --------------------------Main---------------------------------------------
 ### main_sc_poles.m :